 Adding meat would have been completely unnecessary, as there was already so much going on in that pot.
 Waz had the Mongolian hot pot, which also looked delicious.
 I think I took 5 pictures of it, but all of them were out of focus, so you have to take my word for it.

-It was great seeing Waz again (read her blog post about our lunch here), and even though we’ve only met once before (read about it here), it was like catching up with an old friend, because we’re in touch all the time online.
+It was great seeing Waz again (read her blog post about our lunch here), and even though we’ve only met once before (at Delicatessen), it was like catching up with an old friend, because we’re in touch all the time online.
 We’ve already scheduled our next meeting and I’m looking forward to lots of vegetarian food adventures with her.